dtmlinh/Discrete-Universe/README.md

 ## Project Description

-This model is an agent-based universe in which each agent reacts to each other according to the Newton's law of universal gravitation.
+This Mathematica simulation is an agent-based universe in which each agent reacts to each other according to Newton's law of universal gravitation.
 Everything is discrete, including time.

 The questions of interest are:
 - How does the initial velocity of one planet affect its trajectory around the sun?
 How about mass?
 Location?